bjornte/transparent-encryption/how-do-the-safe-rooms-work.md

 ### How do the safe rooms work?

-The safe rooms consist of both a technical infrastructure and a collaboration between multiple partners.
+Phynti's [safe rooms] consist of both a technical infrastructure and a collaboration between multiple partners.
 Key contributing partners are:

 * **[NGO key holders][]** (e.g. Amnesty, the International Red Cross and Doctors without Borders) who controls the key fragments that are necessary to perform decryption and thus threat monitoring.
 The NGOs act as a gatekeeper protecting the citizens' privacy rights.
 * **[Service providers][]** (e.g. Facebook, Amazon, Google and Apple) who host the data on which threat monitoring is performed.
 The service providers make sure that the threat monitoring happens in a neutral environment outside the direct control of law enforcement agencies.